 NCIP also consulted with Luis Rosell, a licensed psychologist with experience in evaluating and treating sexual offenders.
 Rosell interviewed Baday and administered a psychological examination.
 Rosell concluded that Baday exhibited no personality disorder, no sexual aberrant behavior, no antisocial behavior, and no impulsive behavior.
 Rosell concluded that the Baday “demonstrated a nondisposition to commit the crime for which she was convicted.”

 On October 20, 2017, NCIP and Duane Morris filed a petition for writ of Habeas Corpus on Baday’s behalf.
-The petition demonstrated false evidence was used to convict Baday, including Nurse Greene’s testimony and the testimony of the children, who admitted to NCIP that the allegations were fabricated.
+The petition demonstrated false evidence was used to convict Baday, including Nurse Greene’s testimony.
 In addition, Baday’s trial counsel was ineffective, failing to question or rebut the medical evidence produced at trial.

 On March 19, 2019, the District Attorney conceded that the medical evidence presented at trial was false and stipulated that Baday’s conviction should be reversed.
 The District Attorney initially claimed that he intended to retry Baday for the original crimes, but upon realizing the weakness of his case, agreed to a plea bargain with Baday wherein the 2002 sexual molestation charges would be dismissed.